Russian conscientious objectors in Germany face deportation – DW – 11/14/2024

 This was confirmed by Rudi Friedrich, the head of Connection, an organization that provides supports to conscientious objectors and deserters.
 "The Higher Administrative Court provides an interpretation of the law that other courts must adhere to," he said.

-The German government's Coordinator for Intersocietal Cooperation with the Southern Caucasus, the Republic of Moldova and Central Asia, Robin Wagener, has criticized the court ruling.
+Robin Wagener, the German government's coordinator for intersocietal cooperation with the Southern Caucasus, the Republic of Moldova and Central Asia, has criticized the court ruling.
 "There is countless evidence of poorly trained conscripts being used in [Russian President Vladimir] Putin's illegal war of aggression.
 There have been several reports of Russian soldiers being coerced by their superiors to take part in missions in Ukraine under threat of death or torture."

-Russian human rights activists say the ruling is not the first of its kind in a German court and claim there have been several cases in which judgments were based on outdated or inaccurate information.
-Artyom Klyga, a lawyer for the Movement of Conscientious Objectors, a Russian organization that helps people avoid military service, said that there were at least a dozen such cases.
+Russian human rights activists have said the ruling is not the first of its kind in a German court, and claim there have been several cases in which judgments were based on outdated or inaccurate information.
+Artyom Klyga, a lawyer for the Movement of Conscientious Objectors, a Russian organization that helps people avoid military service, said there were at least a dozen such cases.

-He said the assumption that Russian recruits were not being sent to fight in the war had been proven mistaken at the latest following Ukraine's incursion into Russia's Kursk region in August.
+Klyga said the assumption that Russian recruits were not being sent to fight in the war had been proven mistaken most recently following Ukraine's incursion into Russia's Kursk region in August.
 He said that ever since, young Russian recruits from other regions had been sent to Kursk to fight Ukrainian armed forces.

 "I wouldn't say that German courts are adopting positions held by the Russian government.
 I interpret it as an unwillingness to consider information provded by human rights activists and the United Nations.
-It is easier to echo Russia's state media outlets, who claim there is no mobilization," Klyga said.
+It is easier to echo Russia's state media outlets, who claim there is no mobilization," said Klyga.

 Russians deported via unnamed airports